-Quality is an extremely important element in the value of an new furnishing, antique or collectible.
-Quality may be seen as a level of excellence, excellence in the concept of the piece, excellence in the design and excellence in the execution.
+Quality is an extremely important element in the value of an new furnishing, antique or collectable.
+Quality may be seen as a level of excellence, excellence in the concept of the piece, excellence in the design, and excellence in the execution.
 A well-built furnishing, for example, will advertise its quality by its stability and function.
-The doors will open easily and the drawers will operate smoothly.
+The doors will open easily, and the drawers will operate smoothly.
 The finish is clean, the color is good, the joinery is well done, the choice of materials is solid and the scale is correct.

 Quality means attention to detail in the original production of the item, in fine art and museum quality antique furniture, entirely hand made is the preferred product.
 Quality implies a caring on the part of the producer or builder, and carries a pride that shows in the finished product usually signed.
 No matter the final definition, most of us know quality when we see it – or at least we think we do – like the satisfying, solid sounding thump of a door closing on a Rolls Royce or Ferrari.

 Condition should never be confused with quality.
 Quality is how the piece was made.
 Condition is how it has survived since then.
 A high-quality item in poor condition certainly has less value than a comparable item in excellent condition.
 However, condition can often be improved by ArtFactory.com.
 Quality is always fixed in the original build of of each furnishing.

 That is why a poor-quality item in perfect condition will almost never be as valuable as a high quality piece in a lesser state of affairs.
 Take the example of a piece of Depression era “Borax” furniture that has been in storage for 70 years.
 Even with its perfect condition, its poor original quality will keep it from ever attaining the value of a carefully hand crafted bench-made piece of similar age, even though it may have some condition “issues.”
 Of course, there is a point of compromise at which quality and condition are equal, but that state is seldom achieved and seldom recognized when it is.